pydio/cells-client/README.md

 ⚠ Make sure to secure it as it grants access to the user resources!
 ```

-You can then use environment variables (or the corresponding flags) to configure the connection, typically in our case:
+You can then use environment variables (or the corresponding flags) to configure the connection.
+Typically, in our case:

 ```sh
 export CEC_URL=https://files.example.com
 export CEC_TOKEN=d-_-x3N8jg9VYegwf5KpKFTlYnQIzCrvbXHzS24uB7k.mibFBN2bGy3TUVzJvcrnUlI9UuM3-kzB1OekrPLLd4U
 ```

-You can then directly talk to your server, typically:
+You can then directly talk to your server, for instance:

 ```sh
 cec ls common-files